-When you are selected for an evaluation for surgery, we will make every effort to contact you.
+6. Can I make/schedule an appointment for surgery?When you are selected for an evaluation for surgery, we will make every effort to contact you.
 It is your responsibility to ensure that your contact number is current so that we can reach you when your turn comes up.
 If you are deployed or if any of your information changes (including your duty station), please update your information by phone, fax or U.S. mail.

-Most often it is due to their Priority Level.
+7. Why did my shipmate get in before me and I submitted my consult first?Most often it is due to their Priority Level.
 Remember, we do not assign your Priority Level; this is done by your Commanding Officer.
 Keep in mind, if a Priority Level 1 submits a consult today, they will have priority over any Priority Level 2, 3 or 4 who has previously submitted their consult --even if it was several months to several years ago.

-No, our refractive surgery program is for active duty only.
+8. Do you treat dependants and retirees?No, our refractive surgery program is for active duty only.
 Retirees and dependents may be seen in optometry for spectacle prescriptions when space is available and general ophthalmology clinic for exams and medically necessary surgical treatments.

+9. I was deployed/changed duty stations did I lose my number in line for surgery?
 Remember, there is no “waiting list” for surgery.
 It is a database and we only input your information from your consult.
 We use this database to select our patients for refractive surgery, and those patients are selected by using the Priority Level which is assigned by your CO and listed on your consult.

+10. Can I get treated by a civilian and if I do can I do my follow ups with any military refractive surgery center?
 If you are on flight status, you CANNOT have surgery by a civilian provider.
 Please see "Corneal Refractive Surgery" in the Ophthalmology section of the Navy Medicine Aeromedical Waiver Reference Guide: